Located in Tongariro National Park in the Central North Island region

 A climb out of the valley brings you to Lake Surprise, a shallow alpine tarn.
 The staircase that climbs up from Lake Surprise onto the ridge above, was constructed to protect the fragile alpine environment.

 The traverse to Whakapapaiti features two magnificent river valleys, the Manganui-o-te-Ao and the Makatote.
-These rivers merge in the Ruatiti Valley then flow into the Whanganui River to the sea.
 This part of the track features views of Hauhungatahi, a conical peak to the northwest of Ruapehu, as well as spectacular waterfalls tumbling off lava bluffs in the Whakapapaiti Valley.

 Time: 2 hr 30 min